rifleman-ukr/sporty_selenium/README.md

 To run test on your computer you should have installed all required software and test_data.json can be edited if you desire.
+This project is designed following Page Object Model pattern.
+Folder **pages** contain Base page class and specific pages which extend it.
+Conftest as usual contain test framework setup and page fixtures to make code of test much cleaner.
+The test by itself contain steps described in table below:

 | Step # |              Description              |                             Result                             |
 |:------:|:-------------------------------------:|:--------------------------------------------------------------:|